microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness_get.md

 # Get bookingBusiness

-Retrieve the properties and relationships of bookingbusiness object.
+Get the properties and relationships of a [bookingBusiness](../resources/bookingbusiness.md) object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).